when to go

 See the Taj Mahal without going inside

-If you don’t want to pay the expensive admission fee or fight the crowds, you can get great views of the Taj across the river bank.
+If you don’t want to pay the expensive admission fee or fight the crowds, you can get a great view of the Taj from across the river bank.
 This is ideal for sunset.
-Once this place is Mehtab Bagh – a 25-acre Mughal garden complex directly in front of the monument.
+Once this place is Mehtab Bagh – a 25-acre Mughal garden complex directly opposite the monument.
 The entrance fee is 200 rupees for foreigners and 20 rupees for Indians, and it is open until sunset.
-Unfortunately, an unsightly barbed wire fence has been erected next to the river to prevent tourists from wandering along the river.
+Unfortunately, an unsightly barbed wire fence has been erected beside the river to prevent tourists from wandering along the river.

-It is possible to take a rowboat on the river.
-Walk down the path along the east wall of the Taj Mahal to the riverside temple where you will find the boatmen.
+You can take a rowboat on the river.
+Walk down the path along the eastern wall of the Taj Mahal to the riverside temple, where you’ll find the boatmen.

 There is also a little-known abandoned watchtower on a sandy field on the eastern side of the Taj Mahal.
-It is an ideal spot for a great sunset view of the monument.
-Reach it by heading east from the East Gate and turning right at the fork.
+It’s an ideal spot for a great sunset view of the monument.
+Reach by heading east of the East Gate and turning right at the fork.
 Pay the official 50 rupees to enter.

-Uttar Pradesh Tourism’s Taj Khema hotel also offers remarkable views of the Taj Mahal from its gardens.
-In early 2015, a new marble bench was installed on a mound, mainly for visitors.
+Uttar Pradesh Tourism’s Taj Khema hotel also offers remarkable glimpses of the Taj Mahal from its gardens.
+In early 2015, a new marble bench was installed on a mound, especially for visitors.
 Sip tea and watch the sunset!
-The hotel is located approximately 200 meters from the monument, on the eastern side.
-It is a government run establishment, so don’t expect great service.
+The hotel is located about 200 meters from the monument, on the eastern side.
+It’s a government run establishment, so don’t expect great service.

-Another option is the roof of the Saniya Palace hotel on the southern side of the Taj Mahal.
+Another option is the rooftop of the Saniya Palace hotel, on the southern side of the Taj Mahal.